Repaying Your Student Loans (GR)

 Students who are working full-time in public service jobs may qualify for the forgiveness of the balance due on their eligible federal student loans after making 120 monthly payments under certain repayment plans.
 For more information, visit the U.S. Department of Education’s Public Service Loan Forgiveness page.

 If you are having trouble making your loan payments, you might qualify for a deferment, forbearance or other form of payment relief.
-For more details, visit the U.S. Department of Education’s Postponing Repayment page.
+For more details, visit the U.S. Department of Education’s Get Temporary Relief page.